History & Staff

 A funeral, or memorial service, should provide family members and loved ones with the chance to reflect, remember, and celebrate life.
 At CCZ, our goal is to compassionately care for you and your family with understanding, integrity, respect, and dedication.
 Our experienced funeral directors are committed to guiding you while honoring your loved one’s life with dignity, respect, professionalism, and excellence.

-Since I was 17 years old, I wanted to be a licensed funeral director.
-I attended Milwaukee Area Technical College, and in 2014, I received an Associate’s degree in Mortuary Science.
-In 2017, I became a licensed funeral director and began working at Cesarz Charapata & Zinnecker Funeral Home.
-I am a part of the graduating class of 2020 at Cardinal Stritch University with a Bachelor’s of Science and Business Management.
-I currently mentor students that are in mortuary school.
+MarQuita began to work in funeral service in Milwaukee, WI in 2012.
+In 2013 she began mortuary school at Milwaukee Area Technical College, and in 2014, she received an Associate degree in Mortuary Science.
+In 2017, she became a licensed funeral director & Embalmer and began working at Cesarz Charapata & Zinnecker Funeral Home.
+MarQuita is a part of the graduating class of 2020 at Cardinal Stritch University with a Bachelor of Science and Business Management.
+She is also a part of the graduating class of 2023 with a Master of Science and Business Management.
+In 2022 She became a licensed celebrant.
+In her free time, she currently mentors’ students that are in mortuary school.
 MarQuita is privileged to help the families of Waukesha by being able to assist them in achieving a meaningful funeral experience that honors the life of their loved one.

-I am proud to be a member on the board of Healing Hearts of Waukesha County, a non-for-profit organization that offers compassion, hope and healing through guided peer support for children experiencing loss and the adults who care for them, since 2017; I was the president of the board of Healing Hearts from 2019-2020.
-I have been with my husband, Roosevelt since the 10th grade.
-We have been together for over 22 years, and we have four children, Myela, Myana, My ‘Aja, and Roosevelt IV.
+MarQuita serves the Waukesha community as a proud member on the board of Healing Hearts of Waukesha County, a non-for-profit organization that offers compassion, hope and healing through guided peer support for children experiencing loss and the adults who care for them, since 2018; She was the president of the board of Healing Hearts from 2019-2020.
+MarQuita is a devoted wife and mother.
+She has been with her husband, Roosevelt since the 10th grade.
+Together they have four children, Myela, Myana, My ‘Aja, and Roosevelt IV.